 Trained at UC Davis and UC San Francisco, Dr. Edman has been a scientist, a UCSF professor, an inventor, and a community clinic physician.
-His research work focused on the molecular basis of hormone action and the molecular biology of human fungal infections.
+His research focused on the molecular basis of hormone action and the molecular biology of human fungal infections.
 He is certified in Anti-aging and Regenerative Medicine from the American Board of Anti-Aging and Regenerative Medicine.
 He currently is focussing on making better healthcare decisions through technology and good “old-fashioned” lifestyle changes.

 While practicing as medical director of a community clinic, he grew to appreciate the failure of traditional medicine in the diagnosis and treatment of most chronic diseases.
 Traditional medicine emphasizes the treatment of chronic disease by treating symptoms and lab values (think about how pain and high cholesterol are treated).
 As physicians, we have kowtowed to the “evidence-based medicine” (EBM) model even when it conflicts with our intimate knowledge of the patient and with our own well-developed intuition.

 Legal and insurance issues have made EBM a firm set of rules that must be obeyed.
 Financial interests of big pharma dictate the types of studies that get done and these studies end up being the very ones that dictate EBM guidelines.